probinso/Curriculum/5DAY.md

 ![Names search](./example-files/find.png)

 ### Audit the code
-Although it isn't common practice for small projects, industry projects often have an auditing process.
+Although it isn't common practice for small personal projects, industry projects often have an auditing process.
 This is a small enough module for us to audit during class.
+We will download the [https://pypi.python.org/packages/44/4e/f9cb7ef2df0250f4ba3334fbdabaa94f9c88097089763d8e85ada8092f84/names-0.3.0.tar.gz](names library) and actually read through the code.
+This will help us avoid installing mallicious software.
+This process will also hopefully demistify the activity of installing external libraries.

 ### Installing **names**
 Please do not use `sudo`.
 It is dangerous to install packages with the `sudo` command on your system.
+This is because system resources with escalated privlages depend on these programs.
+If you accidentally install malicious software, or even just software of the wrong version, this can prevent critical programs from executing correctly on your machine.

 ```
 $ source venv/bin/activate